One operator · the complete edge

 One operator, all three seats

 Closing a handoff requires having stood on both sides of it.
-One person who has run marketing, sales, and operations can see every seam from the inside — and inside one person, there are no handoffs at all.
+One person who has run marketing, sales, and operations can see every seam from the inside.
+Inside one person, there are no handoffs at all.

 The build